PatKeenan/PatKeenan/README.md

 - 📚 Self-taught coder, always learning!
 - 🐍 My favorite programing languages are Python and Javascript
 - 🏡 Realtor® by day developer by night
-- 🤙 Always looking to improve my code and connect with like minded coders!
+- 🤙 Always looking to improve my code and connect with like minded programmers!

 ### Connect with me: